Bforis/BOT-SC2/README.md

 - python-sc2 https://github.com/BurnySc2/python-sc2

-it's not developed for now, it can only beat "hard" bots.
+it's not yet developed, it can only beat "hard" bots at the moment.